MichaelsPlayground/NfcHceNdefSender/readme.md

 Both values need to be the same on sender AND reader side to get a connection - change these values on your own risk :-)

+This app is based on the work of Justin Ribeiro who provided the basics for the MyApduService part,
+here is the original source: https://github.com/justinribeiro/android-hostcardemulation-sample

 Both apps (sender and reader) were tested on real Samsung devices with Android 9 and 12.

 AndroidManifest.xml: